angulardart/site-angulardart/src/angular/guide/pipes.md

 If you *mutate* the list, no pipe is invoked and the display isn't updated;
 if you *replace* the list, the pipe executes and the display is updated.
-The Flying Heroes application extends the code with checkbox switches and additional displays to help you experience these effects.
+The Flying Heroes app extends the code with checkbox switches and additional displays to help you experience these effects.

 <img class="image-display" src="{% asset_path 'ng/devguide/pipes/flying-heroes-anim.gif' %}" alt="Flying Heroes">